OchaCoder/ocha-auth/README.md

 - **Immediate connection check**: Users know whether the system is stable right when the app loads.
 - **Graceful fallback**: If the connection drops, the UI gracefully detects backend downtime and displays a modal.
 - **Efficient client cleanup**: SSE clients are deregistered on disconnect to prevent memory leaks.

-> 💡 **Render Free Tier Note**:
-> Due to Render’s cold-start behavior, the SSE connection may help keep the backend warm during active use.
-> On periods of full inactivity (15+ minutes), cold start delay may occur on the next request.

 ---